CenturyLinkCloud/PublicKB/Support/what-can-you-expect-from-centurylink-cloud-on-an-incident.md

 <h3>"Ticket updates"</h3>
 <ol>
   <li>All issues are worked in accordance with our prioritization matrix that can be found here: &nbsp;<a href="https://t3n.zendesk.com/entries/21651149-Ticket-Prioritization-Matrix" target="_blank">https://t3n.zendesk.com/entries/21651149-Ticket-Prioritization-Matrix</a>&nbsp;</li>
-  <li>Please ensure that the ticket is prioritized correctly. &nbsp;In the majority of cases, the tickets are incorrectly classified.</li>
+  <li>Please ensure that the ticket is prioritized correctly.
+In the majority of cases, the tickets are incorrectly classified.</li>
 </ol>
 <h3>"CenturyLink Cloud Expectations"</h3>
 <ol>
   <li>Please monitor the open ticket and respond to questions.</li>
-  <li>In our incident post mortems of tickets that do not get responded to, we find that the customer expects responses within seconds while they take hours to respond. &nbsp;When tickets are not responded to, our engineers move onto other items.</li>
+  <li>In our incident post mortems of tickets that do not get responded to, we find that the customer expects responses within seconds while they take hours to respond.
+When tickets are not responded to, our engineers move onto other items.</li>
 </ol>
 <div>
   <h3>"I have a conference bridge for you to join"</h3>